Kyuunex/hid-sony-clone-fix-dkms/README.md

 # hid-sony-clone-fix-dkms
-A quick hack to the hid-sony driver meant for the third party / clone DS4 controllers that do not support HID feature report 0x81.
+A quick hack to the hid-sony driver for kernels `5.13` - `6.1`, meant for the third party / clone DS4 controllers that do not support HID feature report 0x81.

+## Not needed since kernel 6.2
+Since kernel `6.2`, a new `hid-playstation` driver is included in the kernel which seems to work with controlers that do not support HID feature report 0x81, and thus, this patch is no longer needed.

 If you see the following in your kernel logs, this patch is meant to work around that.
 ```